Poole Radio Yacht Club was formed in 1950 and continues a tradition of sailing and racing model yachts

 in Poole dating back to 1890 when Poole Park was created.

-Today we have a progressive and vibrant club with racing 5 classes of yachts racing 7 days a week.
+Today we have a progressive and vibrant club with six classes of yachts racing 7 days a week.

-The history of Poole Radio Yacht Club is inextricably linked wit the development of the Sport of Model Racing and the technology that has transformed the sport.
+The history of Poole Radio Yacht Club is inextricably linked with the development of the Sport of Model Racing and the technology that has transformed the sport.

 While Vane Sailing continues Poole Radio Yacht Club moved into Radio Controlled racing in the 1960s and was at the vanguard of the development of Radio Sailing when technology was in its infancy.

 The Club Today

 The Club today remains true to its traditions of development and competitive sport.

 The Club is busier than ever with racing for

 six different classes taking place 7 days a week.